 Hi!
 My name is Mrs Loh and I’m a teacher at Lil’ but Mighty.
 If you are an avid reader like me, you will agree that a good story is often one that has a logical sequence of events and one that is written from a consistent point of view.
 When you write a story, you must decide who is telling the story and who owns it.
-This is called the point of view (POV) of a story.
+This is called the points of view in English composition writing.

 There are many ways of writing a story from different points of view but I will not be discussing all of them.
 Instead, I will be focusing on two points of view that are commonly used in composition writing – the first person point of view and the third person point of view.
 Of course, there are advantages and disadvantages when writing in the first person and in the third person.
 In this blog post, we will be weighing the pros and cons of using each point of view.